MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/monitor-query-readme.md

 ## _Disclaimer_

-_Azure SDK Python packages support for Python 2.7 is ending 01 January 2022.
+_Azure SDK Python packages support for Python 2.7 has ended on 01 January 2022.
 For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_

 ## Getting started

 ### Prerequisites

-- Python 2.7, or 3.6 or later
+- Python 3.6 or later
 - An [Azure subscription][azure_subscription]
 - To query Logs, you need an [Azure Log Analytics workspace][azure_monitor_create_using_portal].
 - To query Metrics, you need an Azure resource of any kind (Storage Account, Key Vault, Cosmos DB, etc.).